Refried-Bean/enforza_poc/README.md

 - Both configurations achieve similar results, so the choice often depends on your existing cloud infrastructure, team expertise, or specific requirements of the Enforza.io product.

 For detailed instructions on deploying to each platform, please refer to the README files in the respective subfolders.

+## Security Considerations

+This PoC configuration includes public IP addresses for the bastion and firewall instances to facilitate easy access and testing.
+In a production environment, consider the following security enhancements:

+- Use a VPN for secure access to the infrastructure instead of public IPs.
+- Implement more stringent security group/network security group rules.
+- Enable additional logging and monitoring.
+- Regularly update and patch all systems.

+## Contributing

+Push requests encouraged.